Tested on animals:Yes

-Added to these hope-in-a-bottle marketing shenanigans, DDF uses phrases such as “patented technology” (which is meaningless because patents have nothing to do with efficacy) and “results in 2 weeks” (which is easy to simulate by almost any skin-care product), and so it’s no wonder the Paula's Choice Team Inbox has been overflowing with questions about this serum.
+Added to these hope-in-a-bottle marketing shenanigans, DDF uses phrases such as “patented technology” (which is meaningless because patents have nothing to do with efficacy) and “results in 2 weeks” (which is easy to simulate by almost any skin-care product).

 Supposedly, the patented technology allows elastin, one of skin’s supportive elements, to cross link, as it does naturally when we’re young and before sun damage occurs.
 However, unlike collagen, once elastin fibers are damaged, they’re most likely irreparable.
 Also unlike collagen (which healthy skin loves to make), we have almost all of the elastin we ever will have at birth; after that, elastin production decreases significantly.
 By the time we reach adulthood, elastin production stops almost completely (Source: Cosmetic Dermatology Principles and Practice, 2nd Edition, Baumann, Leslie, M.D., McGraw Hill Medical, 2009, pages 9–10).
 That’s just one more reason why sun protection is so important if you want to avoid damaging the elements in your skin that keep it looking young and that cannot easily, if ever, be regenerated.